aakashns/jshtml/README.md

 import jshtml from "./jshtml.js";
 ```

-Construct JSHTML elements using arrays and functions as shown below, and render them using `jshtml.renderToHtml` or
+Construct `jshtml` elements using arrays and functions as shown below, and render them using `jshtml.renderToHtml` or
 `jshtml.renderToJson`.

 ## How to Write JSHTML